 4. You’re Struggling Financially

-Students aren’t meant to be financially flush, reliant as they are on combinations of grants, loans and parental donations.
+Students aren’t meant to be financially flush, reliant as they are on grants and loans.
 But if there comes a point that you’re seriously in over your head – and your financial future is potentially at risk – then it is absolutely vital that you do something about it.

 Financial jeopardy doesn’t mean that you can’t afford to go out on a Saturday night, either.
 It means that you’re borrowing money from unreliable sources to meet fees or living costs, that you’re so incapable of managing your money that you can’t pay for basic bills and amenities, or that you’ve been hit with unexpected costs or loss of income in your personal life.